SmilingWayne/PuzzleSolver/README.md

 2. [Ortools for Mixed Integer Programming](./IntegerOpt.ipynb)
 3. [Ortools for Constraint Programming](./ConstraintOpt.ipynb)
 4. [Ortools for Knapsack Problem](./KnapsackPro.ipynb)
 5. [Ortools for some INTERESTING puzzles!](./Puzzles.ipynb): Recent main project!
 OR maniac!
+In this repo, most of the sudokus (and variants) are well-designed so <u>you can easily add or delete or integerate these constraints</u> and solve comprehensive Sudoku grid, such as **"Killer sudoku with Thermo Constraints"** or **"Anti-Knight Diagnoal Sudoku"**.
+A very good example is [This](https://cn.gridpuzzle.com/sudoku-puzzles?page=3).

+> Come and solve your SUdoku / Sandwich sudoku / Killer Sudoku / Arrow Sudoku / anti-king Sudoku ... with ortools!
 6. [Ortools for VRP](./CVRP.ipynb): Variants and ortools codes.
 7. [Ortools / Gurobi for TSP](./TSP.ipynb): Two main methods for TSP.

-> For text explanation and mathematical Modeling, visit [My Website](https://smilingwayne.github.io/me/Study/OR/TSP/) for TSP, VRP is coming soon~~
+> For text explanation and mathematical Modeling, visit [My Website](https://smilingwayne.github.io/me/Study/OR/TSP/) for TSP, ~~VRP is coming soon~~ (VRP is [here!](./CVRP.ipynb))

 Puzzles mentioned above mainly use Google ortools (CS-SAT) to solve.